 We bagged some fantastic gluten free picnic supplies at the large Conad supermarket just outside the city walls.
 We didn’t want to be cooped up in a restaurant when we could enjoy these immense Tuscan views.

-A fabulous town to visit, Perugia’s historic buildings and incredible views will leave you wanting more.
+A fabulous town to visit in neighbouring Umbria, Perugia’s historic buildings and incredible views will leave you wanting more.
 While you are there, be sure to check out the gluten free Aladdin’s cave on the outskirts of the city!
 More details via the link below.

 Siena is a wonderful Italian city and an essential additional to any Tuscan itinerary.
 Click the link below to discover my top gluten free Siena finds.